Making History: Jordan Peele

-Welcome to Screen and Film School’s second instalment of Making History, where each week we’re celebrating the black directors changing the game in an industry historically lacking diversity.
+Welcome to Screen and Film School’s Making History series, where each week we’ll be celebrating the Black directors changing the game in an industry historically lacking diversity.

 “We can discuss race all day long.
 But if you see a movie that successfully puts yourself in the shoes of somebody different than yourself, you see the world differently.
 So I think the power of story is greater than the power of conversation in a way.”